Stracotto Recipe (Italian Pot Roast)

 Frequently Asked Questions:

-Yes, you can definitely do that (without the polenta) in your slow cooker.
-Keep in mind that slow cookers tend to water flavors down.
-You can do four to six hours (depending on the roast size) on HIGH and eight to ten hours on LOW.
+Yes, you can do in your slow cooker without the polenta.
+Keep in mind that slow cookers tend to water down flavors.
+You can cook for four to six hours (depending on the roast size) on HIGH and eight to ten hours on LOW.
 If you can, leave the cover off for the last 30 to 45 minutes so the sauce has a chance to reduce.
-You could also reduce the amount of broth in the beginning by a cup or so.
+You could also reduce the broth by a cup or so in the beginning.

-Yes, you can, but you’ll probably have to reduce the liquid in this recipe.
+Yes, but you’ll have a much better result if you do it in the oven.
+I haven’t tested this recipe in an electric pressure cooker.
+If you really want to do that, you’ll probably have to reduce the liquid in this recipe.
 It will take approximately 60 to 80 minutes in an electric pressure cooker.

 - Pappardelle (thick, strand pasta)